 Ireland, or the Emerald Island, is also known as the Land of Monks and Saints and is arguably the most fascinating country in the world, even if you go by natural landscape alone.
 But there are spellbinding historic monuments here too and the rapid commercial development of the past few decades have created many retail shopping destinations for both locals and tourists to indulge in some retail therapy or window shopping.
 We invite you to drop in to some of these best shopping malls in Ireland, from the country’s largest (Dundrum Town Centre) to an example of one which integrates a medieval wall into its own structure (Eyre Square Centre).
 Whether it’s fashion or entertainment you’re after, Ireland’s shopping malls can cast a spell on you with their charm and diversity.
+Book your hotel or Airbnb soon, and check out the shopping malls below!

 1. Crescent Shopping Centre